 Discrimination, Harassment, Hazing, Bullying and Intimidation Policy

-The College acknowledges its responsibility to ensure staff and residents are made aware of what constitutes unacceptable behaviour within the College, and that all staff and students are aware of their responsibility for ensuring the maintenance of proper standards of conduct within the College.
+Mannix College (the College) acknowledges its responsibility to ensure staff and residents are made aware of what constitutes unacceptable behaviour within the College, and that all staff and students are aware of their responsibility for ensuring the maintenance of proper standards of conduct within the College.

 The College has adopted a policy that makes clear we have a zero tolerance for discrimination, harassment, bullying, hazing or intimidation of any kind.